Camille A. Brown

 Camille A. Brown is an American dancer, choreographer, director, and dance educator.
-Four-time Tony nominee as a professional dancer with Ronald K. Brown's company in the early 2000s.
-In 2006 she founded her own dance company, the Camille A. Brown & Dancers, producing several dance productions, winning a Princess Grace Awards and a Bessie Award.
+She is a five-time Tony Award-nominated director and choreographer who began her career as a professional dancer with Ronald K. Brown's/Evidence company in the early 2000s.
+In 2006 she founded her own dance company, the Camille A. Brown & Dancers, producing several dance productions, winning a Princess Grace Award and a Bessie Award.

 Since 2010s Brown worked on stage musical productions, including Robert O'Hara's Bella: An American Tall Tale, Michael Arden's Once On This Island and Kenny Leon's Much Ado About Nothing, winning two Audelco Award and being nominated at the Drama Desk Awards and Lucille Lortel Awards.
 For her choreography direction on 2019 Choir Boy, she was nominated at the Tony Award for Best Choreography.

-Brown made her musical direction debut with for colored girls who have considered suicide/when the rainbow is enuf (2022) for which she was nominated for the Best Direction of a Play and Best Choreography.
+Brown made her directorial debut with for colored girls who have considered suicide/when the rainbow is enuf (2022) for which she was nominated for the Best Direction of a Play and Best Choreography.
 She was also nominated for the Tony Award for Best Choreography for the Alicia Keys's musical Hell's Kitchen (2023) and Gypsy (2024).
 She worked on the NBC special Jesus Christ Superstar Live in Concert (2018).

 Early life and education

 Camille A. Brown was born and raised in the neighborhood of Jamaica, Queens in New York City.
-Since she was a child she studied dance and performing arts at the local Bernice Johnson Dance Center and at the Carolyn DeVore Dance Center.
+Since she was a child she studied dance and performing arts at the local Bernice Johnson Cultural Arts Center and at the DeVore Dance Center.
 She continued her studying in high school at Fiorello H. LaGuardia High School of Music & Art and the Performing Arts while simultaneously attending The Ailey School on scholarship.
 Brown earned a Bachelor of Fine Arts from the University of North Carolina School of the Arts.